neonevm/neon-evm.docs/software_manuals/how_to_guides/deploy_contract.md

-# How To Create A Proxy Account
+# How To Deploy An Ethereum Contract
-(the text is to be added)
+(the text will be added soon)